 Chapter 4 then opens a new phase in the story because it begins with the phrase "On another occasion...".

-We have therefore three pages for our reading of chapter 3:
+We have as a result three pages for our reading of chapter 3:

-Let us now move on and read the last story of the series of confrontations, 3,1-6.
+Let us now read the last story of the series of confrontations, 3,1-6.